Gayathri332/portfolio/README.md

 npm run seed
 ```

-This inserts the 4 starter projects (LLM File Assistant, Smart Speed Breaker, Health
+This inserts the starter projects, certificates, and profile info into MongoDB.
+Edit the
-Monitoring System, Shopnest) into MongoDB.
-Edit the `projects` array in `seed.js` any time
+arrays in `seed.js` any time and re-run `npm run seed` to reset them, or add new ones live
-and re-run `npm run seed` to reset them, or add new ones live (see below) once it's running.
+(see section 9) once it's running.

 ## 4. Run it